shopware/docs/guides/plugins/plugins/storefront/use-csrf-protection.md

 ## Prerequisites

 Since this guide will be a general example and not a plugin-specific one, there is no need for a running plugin.
-However, it will assume you've got a custom `form` element in the storefront, which you want to secure.
+However, it will assume you've got a custom `form` element in the Storefront, which you want to secure.

 Knowing what exactly CSRF is and how the attack works may come in handy, so you might want to have a look at the [OWASP page regarding CSRF](https://owasp.org/www-community/attacks/csrf).